nguyenpham00/Vscode-java-wiki/JDK-Requirements.md

-vscode-java requires a [Java Development Kit](https://adoptopenjdk.net/) to run (NOT A JRE!).
-Since vscode-java 0.65.0, **Java 11 is the _minimum_ required version**.
+vscode-java requires a [Java Development Kit](https://adoptopenjdk.net/) to run.

 Setting the JDK
 ===============
+- Platform Versions

+Since vscode-java 1.2.0, it publishes platform specific versions to Microsoft VS Code marketplace.
+And the platform versions have JRE 17 embedded in Java extension for platforms such as `win32-x64`, `linux-x64`, `linux-arm64`, `darwin-x64`, `darwin-arm64`.
+The embedded JRE will be used to launch the Java Language Server by default.
+If you want to use a different JDK to start the Java Language Server, you can use the setting `java.jdt.ls.java.home` to do so.

+In the platform version, if you are working on JDK 8, you only need to install JDK 8 and no longer need to install JDK 11 additionally.

+- Universal Version

+For some other extension marketplaces (e.g. Open VSX), they haven't supported platform specific versions yet and will still use the universal version without embedded JRE.

-The path to the Java Development Kit is searched in the following order:
+In the universal version, the path to the Java Development Kit is searched in the following order:
+- the `java.jdt.ls.java.home` setting in VS Code settings (workspace then user settings)

-- the `java.home` setting in VS Code settings (workspace then user settings)
+- (deprecated, use `java.jdt.ls.java.home` instead). the `java.home` setting in VS Code settings (workspace then user settings)
 - the `JDK_HOME` environment variable
 - the `JAVA_HOME` environment variable
 - on the current system path